 Don Powell is the co-owner of Omni Interactive Systems, having received his Associate degree from Vale Tech in Blairsville, PA.
-Don has grown up at CHUM, serving several terms as a trustee and also currently serving on the sound tech crew in Celebration worship.
+Don has grown up at Camp Hill UMC, serving several terms as a trustee and also currently serving on the sound tech crew in Celebration worship.
 Don coached softball for the Red Land Girls Softball Association and assists with the West Shore Marching Band.
 He is married to Steph and is the proud father of their daughters, Emily and Sara.

 Galen Kapp has called Camp Hill UMC home since he first attended the youth group over 20 years ago.
 He and his wife, Jennifer, first met at Camp Hill UMC, became members in 2008, and regularly attend Wednesday Connection dinners and Wednesday night small groups.
 Galen served on Camp Hill UMC’s Finance Committee for several years, and attends the annual Men’s Retreat.
 He also volunteers with Upward, VBS, and mission and outreach programs.
 Galen holds degrees in communications and accounting, and he works in the business office of the Mechanicsburg Area School District.
 In his free time, he enjoys reading, watching movies, discovering new music, and having silly “girl-dad” fun with his daughters, Chloe and Lilah.